Mowing Marker

 Basic info

-Mowing marker identifies all observations where mowing events lead to a drop and subsequent recovery in the time series of vegetation index signal, such as Normalized Difference Vegetation Index (NDVI).
-Algorithm works on any signal where mowing events introduce some sort of a change.
+The mowing marker identifies all observations where mowing events lead to a drop and subsequent recovery in the time series of vegetation index signals, such as the Normalized Difference Vegetation Index (NDVI).
+The algorithm works on any signal where mowing events introduce detectable changes in vegetation patterns.

 Further info

-Mowing causes vegetation index like NDVI to drop as it can be seen in the Figure below showing NDVI time-series around a labeled mowing event averaged over close to ten thousand events.
-For producing this image NDVI time series of each FOI was shifted in time so that observation that has minimal value of NDVI during the mowing event is at day zero.
-Figure shows that NDVI drops in average for around 0.15 and that it takes around 20 days in average for NDVI to recover to values prior to the mowing event.
-Mowing marker algorithm searches for such drops and recoveries in time series of NDVI.
+Mowing causes vegetation indices like NDVI to drop, as can be seen in the figure below showing NDVI time series around a labeled mowing event averaged over close to ten thousand events.
+For producing this image, NDVI time series of each FOI was shifted in time so that the observation with the minimal NDVI value during the mowing event is at day zero.
+The figure shows that NDVI drops on average by around 0.15 and that it takes around 20 days on average for NDVI to recover to values prior to the mowing event.
+The mowing marker algorithm searches for such drops and recoveries in NDVI time series.

 Two versions of the marker are available:

-• FOI-level marker: mowing detections is executed on a time series of a vegetation index, such as NDVI, aggregated over all pixels within a FOI.
+FOI-level marker: Mowing detection is executed on a time series of a vegetation index, such as NDVI, aggregated over all pixels within a FOI.

-• Pixel-level marker: mowing detection algorithm is executed on a time-series of a vegetation index, such as NDVI, of each pixel within a FOI.
-Pixel-level mowing marker results are then aggregated over all pixels within a FOI into quantities like area of FOI that has been mowed at least once, largest connected area that has been mowed, etc. Such FOI-level information can later on be used in the decision making process.
+Pixel-level marker: Mowing detection algorithm is executed on a time series of a vegetation index, such as NDVI, of each pixel within a FOI.
+Pixel-level mowing marker results are then aggregated over all pixels within a FOI into quantities like area of FOI that has been mowed at least once, largest connected area that has been mowed, etc. Such FOI-level information can later be used in the decision-making process.

-• FOI = 6496046001 is declared as permanent meadow.
-Mowing marker detected two mowing events indicated with two vertical blue bands in the Signal component of the shown Browser App Screenshot.
-True color Sentinel-2 images from the time period around the detected mowing event confirm that the FOI has really been mowed.
+FOI = 92275267 is declared as permanent meadow.
+The mowing marker detected one mowing event indicated with a vertical green band in the Signal component of the shown Area Monitoring App screenshot.
+True color ARPS images from the time period around the detected mowing event confirm that the FOI has been mowed.

-• FOI = 6524519001 is declared as permanent meadow.
-FOI-level mowing event finds no events.
-Pixel-level mowing marker finds that east part of the FOI was mowed.
-Visual inspection shows that the west part of the FOI was also mowed during second partial mowing event towards end of the season.
+This FOI is declared as permanent meadow.
+The FOI-level mowing event detection finds no events.
+However, the pixel-level mowing marker finds that the eastern part of the FOI was mowed.
+Visual inspection shows that the western part of the FOI was also mowed during a second partial mowing event towards the end of the season.

 FOIs without a detected mowing event